WillSquire/Inject/README.md

   // means inject triggers need these additional significations
   // before triggers can be detected in the data.
 If using an
   // object as the data map, call fromObject constructor.
-  InjectModule injectModule = new InjectModule.fromObject(uri, user);
+  InjectModule injectModule = new InjectModule.fromObject(file, user);

   // Inject can now analyse and transform the given file
   // data, returning the output as a stream.